DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/10/2018-07-10-my-versioning-system.md

 ---
 layout: post
 title: "the versioning system of my articles"
-date: "2018 Jul 10"
+date: 2018-07-10
 ---

 # {{ page.title }}

 ## version of this article

-this is version 1.3.0.
+this is version 1.3.1.

 ## introduction

-_**tip:** in the article i will use the term "versioning" as in "software versioning". if you are not aware of what software versioning is, you can look at https://en.wikipedia.org/wiki/Version_control or https://en.wikipedia.org/wiki/Software_versioning.
+_**tip:** in the article i will use the term "versioning" as in "software versioning". if you are not aware of what software versioning is, you can look at [version control on wikipedia](https://en.wikipedia.org/wiki/Version_control) or [software versioning on wikipedia](https://en.wikipedia.org/wiki/Software_versioning)._

 most of the blog posts on the internet (probably) are versioned this or that way.